 With cloud security, a third-party vendor is responsible for maintaining the system, not you.
 This vendor is the one spending their money and time on upgrading, integrating, and optimizing the system.
 The vendor also keeps the technology up-to-date, leaving you free to focus on growing your business.

-As your business grows, so will your security needs.
-That's why cloud applications are becoming more popular.
-The more popular a site or media station, the more crucial scalability is to prevent outages.
 Cloud servers are made to support massive sign-ins and sudden, dramatic surges of user actions (during a major sports game or popular TV voting system).

 In fact, the LoginRadius Identity Platform was designed with service provider-class scale in mind.
 The distributed CIAM network has regularly experienced peak transaction volumes in excess of 150,000 logins per second, and typically handles 10,000 requests per second with less than 500 milliseconds latency.
 Check our live status to see more.